TWPUB/TWPUB-Tools/README.md

 ## Stitching TWPub files into wiki files

 The file `./bin/slice-and-stitch-wiki.sh` demonstrates how to stitch a TWPub file into an empty TiddlyWiki wiki file using simple string operations, without using any TiddlyWiki library code.
 The script invokes a JavaScript app `./bin/stitch-wiki.js` that does the actual stitching.

+## References

+* [Anatomy of an EPUB 3 file](https://www.edrlab.org/open-standards/anatomy-of-an-epub-3-file/) provides a good technical overview of the EPUB 3 format